Category Archives: Edzorb IAS Editorials

 Landmark Supreme Court Judgments of India: Legal Impact

 Read 4 minutes India’s Supreme Court has delivered some of the most influential and game-changing judgments in the history of modern democracy.
-These landmark rulings haven’t just interpreted the law — they’ve reshaped the very foundation of Indian constitutional values and societal norms.
-From defending personal liberties to reinforcing the doctrine of basic structure, these judgments have left […]
+These landmark rulings haven’t just interpreted the law, they’ve reshaped the very foundation of Indian constitutional values and societal norms.
+From defending personal liberties to reinforcing the doctrine of basic structure, these judgments have left an […]

 Top 5 Criminal Law Cases for Judiciary Aspirants: Part I

-Read 3 minutes Are you an aspiring judge aiming to master criminal law?
-Do you want to excel in your judicial services exams with confidence? 💥 Edzorb Premium Membership is your one-stop solution!
-With expertly curated notes, high-yield case law summaries, and exam-oriented study material, we ensure you grasp the most important legal precedents that every judiciary aspirant […]
+Read 3 minutes Are you an aspiring judge with a goal to master Criminal Law and ace your judicial services exams with confidence?
+You’re not alone; and you’re definitely in the right place.
+Do you want to excel in your judicial services exams with confidence?
+Edzorb Premium Membership is your one-stop solution!
+With expertly curated notes, high-yield case […]

 Top 5 Criminal Law Cases for Judiciary Aspirants: Part II